Employer Brand: Hire Like the Big Guys

 Don’t confuse culture with internal marketing

 Culture isn’t a fluffy concept.
-It’s real and it starts from day one.
+It’s real and it starts at the top.
 As the leader, you will determine the tone, attitude and work environment.
-Too often do I see business leaders get caught up in buying the coolest ping-pong table, spending a lot of money on engagement software and even hiring marketing agencies to write a thesis about their mission and values.
+Too often do I see business leaders caught up in buying the coolest ping-pong table, spending a lot of money on engagement software and even hiring marketing agencies to write a thesis about their mission and values.
+That’s internal marketing – selling your organization to your own workers.

-Culture starts at the top.
+Culture trickles down from the corner office.
 You cannot buy enough Friday beers, on-site espresso machines, or cutesy perks to buy your way out of a flat (or worse, toxic) culture.
-While those 3 o'clock espresso shots are nice, they won't retain employees when the C-Suite isn't engaged with the mission and purpose of the company.
+While those 3 o’clock espresso shots are nice, they won’t retain employees when the C-Suite isn’t engaged with the mission and purpose of the company.

 I always ask executives and business owners to dedicate time to TALKING to the people that work for them.
 If you value and have the budget for Taco Tuesday food trucks, great!
 Go for it, but don’t use these external perks to replace the human conversations.
 Connect with your employees in a meaningful way.
-Find out what they expect the company's mission (apart from profit) is.
-Then, develop a plan to align the C-Suite to the prevailing culture.
+Find out what they expect the company’s mission (apart from profit) is.
+Then, develop a plan to align the C-Suite to the prevailing desires of the employees.

 Think about your Employer Brand